-As researchers probe the microbiome they find those tiny bacteria fungi and viruses, that make up the gut flora, take part in a many of biological functions.
-But what about dental health?
-Enter ProDentim.
-Endorsed by a dentist, Dr. Drew Sutton, ProDentim is called an advanced oral probiotic, composed of 3.5 billion bacteria and nutrients that are said to be researched for healthy teeth and rejuvenated gums, better breath, and even ear, nose, and throat immune health.
-Can all this really be true?
+Updated Feb 4 2023.
+ProDentim, endorsed by a dentist, Dr. Drew Sutton, is called an advanced oral probiotic, composed of 3.5 billion bacteria and vital nutrients that are said to be researched for healthy teeth and able to rejuvenate gums, freshen breath, and even help improve ear, nose, and throat health.
 The company says this probiotic is “backed up by clinical research.”
-Let's take a hard look at the ingredients in ProDentim, the evidence for those ingredients, pros, the cons of this dental probiotic, and show you how to get a refund if it's not working for you.
+To help you figure out if this is legit or a scam legit, let's take a close look at the ingredients in ProDentim, the evidence, and the pros, and cons of this oral health probiotic.
+You'll also learn how to get a refund if it doesn't work and you want your money back.

 ProDentim Quick Look